adtreindl/Epichloe_genomics/RNASeq_Data_Analysis_predict.md

 ```
 ## Merge all sample gtf files to create a single non redundant file
-First create a list of all the sample.gtf files to merge and then merege gfts using ```stringtie```
+First we create a list of all the sample.gtf files to merge and then merege gfts using ```stringtie```
 ```
 stringtie --merge Ec_transcript.list -o Ec_merged.gtf

 ```

-## Use funannotate to predict genes
+# Predict and annotate putative genes
-Use RNAseq data for training and then use this to predict genes across the genome using funannotate
+We used funnanotate pipeline to predict putative protiens and then annotated these protiens using Interproscan.

-## Create a Repeat masked geneome file using ```repeatmasker```
+## Create a Repeat masked geneome file using ```funannotate mask```
 First we shorten the chromosome names using ```funannotate sort```.
 Change "Ecl_1605_22_1" to "Chr1"
 ```
 funannotate sort -i Ecl1605_22_Epichloe_clarkii_1605_22_45692596_v2.fna  -b Chr -o Ecl1605_newScaffname.fna